AkshatPareek9/terraform-training/terraform-cmd.md

   # Telling the client what change will be happen on apply
   terraform plan

-  # Apply the terraform configuration
+  # Apply the terraform configuration and this generates terraform.tfstate file
   terraform apply

   # Store the planned output in a file